‘Absolute heroes’ drag trio from fiery crash, Corvette destroyed

 “The trauma our staff are seeing on Northland roads as a result of vehicle crashes is completely unnecessary.
 We say it time and time again that people just need to slow down.”

-Police would be out in force over summer and focussing on four of the most common factors in Northland crashes: restraints, impairment, distraction and speed, or RIDS for short.
+Police would be out in force over summer and focusing on four of the most common factors in Northland crashes: restraints, impairment, distraction and speed, or RIDS for short.

 “Then there’s the issue of people being patient and tolerant on our roads, especially over the summer holiday period when there’s an influx of holidaymakers and Northlanders returning home.
 With a big increase in road users there will always be delays but there’s no rush to get to your end destination.